cyclic-software/www/content/posts/we-sound-like-idiots-when-we-talk-about-technical-debt.md

 **Techie**: Yes, but we will have to do some workarounds.
 Working on the system is painful and what could have been a one day job will instead take a week.
 We really need to refactor!

 **Business person**: Ah.
-That&#39;s good news.
+That's good news.
 Our number one priority right now is Big Co Inc.

-**Conclusion**: You don’t like your job because it is hard and&#x2F;or annoying.
+**Conclusion**: You don’t like your job because it is hard and/or annoying.
 Will tell your dev manager to ask you to work on the weekend.